ncatlab/nlab-content/pages/5/8/5/0/585/content.md

 The space of maps out of an $A_\infty$-cocategory into something should form an [[A-infinity category]].
 So, the space of maps out of an interval into a space forms an $A_\infty$-category.
 And this is an important first step in how [[Todd Trimble]] constructs the [[fundamental infinity-groupoid|fundamental n-groupoid ]] of a space!

-But the really cool part is how this construction goes hand in hand with his definition of n-categories, in an inductive kind of way.
+But the really cool part is how this construction goes hand in hand with his definition of $n$-categories, in an inductive kind of way.

 ## History ##